pbhogan/InControl/README.md

 ## Features

 * Standardizes input mappings across various platforms.
-* Unity `InputManager.asset` for 10 devices with up to 10 analogs and 20 buttons each.
+* Support for 10 connected devices with up to 10 analogs and 20 buttons each.
 * Device mappings are specified through JSON profiles that make it trivial to support new devices and platforms.
 * Events for attached and detached devices.
 * Events for active device switches.